The Antichrist (book): Revolt against Jewish priesthood

 The Jewish church opposed and negated nature, reality, and the world as being sinful and unholy.
-Christianity then negated the Jewish church and its holy, chosen people, according to Nietzsche.The phenomenon is of the first order of importance: the small insurrectionary movement which took the name of Jesus of Nazareth is simply the Jewish instinct redivivus—in other words, it is the priestly instinct come to such a pass that it can no longer endure the priest as a fact; it is the discovery of a state of existence even more fantastic than any before it, of a vision of life even more unreal than that necessary to an ecclesiastical organization.The Jewish church and the Jewish nation received this rebellion as a threat to its existence.This saintly anarchist, who aroused the people of the abyss, the outcasts and "sinners," the Chandala of Judaism, to rise in revolt against the established order of things...this man was certainly a political criminal....
+Christianity then negated the Jewish church and its holy, chosen people, according to Nietzsche:The phenomenon is of the first order of importance: the small insurrectionary movement which took the name of Jesus of Nazareth is simply the Jewish instinct redivivus—in other words, it is the priestly instinct come to such a pass that it can no longer endure the priest as a fact; it is the discovery of a state of existence even more fantastic than any before it, of a vision of life even more unreal than that necessary to an ecclesiastical organization.The Jewish church and the Jewish nation received this rebellion as a threat to its existence:This saintly anarchist, who aroused the people of the abyss, the outcasts and "sinners," the Chandala of Judaism, to rise in revolt against the established order of things... this man was certainly a political criminal....
 This is what brought him to the cross....
 He died for his own sins...

 The Redeemer type

 Nietzsche criticizes Ernest Renan's attribution of the concepts genius and hero to Jesus.
 Nietzsche thinks that the word idiot best describes Jesus.
-According to Walter Kaufmann, Nietzsche might have been referring to the naïve protagonist of Dostoevsky's The Idiot.

-With an antipathy toward the material world, Jesus has "a feeling of being at home in a world in which no sort of reality survives, a merely 'inner' world, a 'true' world, an 'eternal' world....
-'The Kingdom of God is within you'."
-Nietzsche believes that the redeemer type is determined by a morbid intolerance of pain.
-Extreme sensitivity results in avoidance of the world, and any feeling of resistance to the world is experienced as pain.
-Even evil is therefore not resisted: "The fear of pain, even of infinitely slight pain—the end of this can be nothing save a religion of love...."
-Jesus was a distorted version of the redeemer type.
-The first disciples, in their Gospels, described him as having Old-Testament characteristics such as prophet, messiah, miracle worker, moral preacher, and so on.

-Dostoevsky could have revealed his sickliness and childishness.
-According to Jesus, "the kingdom of heaven belongs to children."
-Everyone has an equal right to become a child of God.
-His spirituality is infantile, a result of delayed puberty.
-Jesus does not resist or contend with the world because he doesn't recognize the importance of the world.
-His life is its own kingdom of God at every moment.
-Early Christians used Semitic concepts to express his teaching, but his anti-realism could just as easily have been a characteristic of Taoism or Hinduism.